nforrester/NexPlane/README.md

                            (default: griffith)
       --port PORT          Port to run the SBS-1 server on (default: 40004)

+### `align.py`

+    $ ./align.py --help
+    usage: align.py [-h] [--config CONFIG] [--hootl] [--no-hootl] [--location LOCATION] [--alignment ALIGNMENT]
+                    [--landmark LANDMARK] [--telescope TELESCOPE]
+                    [--mount-mode MOUNT_MODE]
+                    [--telescope-protocol TELESCOPE_PROTOCOL]

+    Tool for creating saved alignment files that can be loaded by nexplane.py in lieu of landmark alignment.

+    options:
+      -h, --help            show this help message and exit --config CONFIG       Specify an additional config file to be read that takes priority over config.yaml and config_default.yaml.
+This
+                            option can be provided multiple times, causing multiple config files to be read, with later ones taking priority over earlier ones.
+These config files may alter the defaults for other command line arguments, in effect serving as customized short-hand for complex argument combinations.
+      --hootl               Do not connect to a real telescope, but instead run an internal simulation of the telescope.
+This is useful for testing.
+      --no-hootl            Opposite of --hootl.
+This is the default --location LOCATION   Where are you?
+Pick a named location from your config file (default: griffith)
+      --alignment ALIGNMENT
+                            File storing telescope alignment data, created by align.py and read by nexplane.py. (default: None)
+      --landmark LANDMARK   If it is not possible to use the telescope's internal alignment functions (perhaps because it is cloudy), you can manually point the telescope at a location listed in your config file, and then start this program with the --landmark option specifying where the telescope is pointed.
+The offset between the known location and the telescope's reported position will be recorded and compensated for. (default: None)
+      --telescope TELESCOPE
+                            The host:port of the telescope_server.py process, which talks to the telescope mount (default: localhost:45345) --mount-mode MOUNT_MODE
+                            Type of telescope mount, either altaz or eq.
+Default: altaz
+      --telescope-protocol TELESCOPE_PROTOCOL
+                            Which protocol to use to talk to the telescope (default: nexstar-hand-control)

 ## Advanced software testing

 If you are making changes to NexPlane, or you are having trouble and want a more